 - 1. Termination involves an end to the contract for reasons other than breach of the contract.
 This section indicates that, for termination based on an agreed event (e.g., the end of the stated license term), no notice is required.
 In cases where termination may occur based on judgments or decisions of the other party, notice must be given of the termination.
 The notice must be reasonable.
 Of course, to terminate, the terminating party must have a right to do so under the contract or other applicable law. - 2.
 Article 2 requires receipt of notice, but this section requires "giving" notice.
 The receipt standard creates potential uncertainty and the party here is merely exercising a contractual right.
-The uncertainty is especially important in online or internet situations where the current or actual location of many users may be difficult or impossible to ascertain. - 3.
+The uncertainty is especially important in online or Internet situations where the current or actual location of many users may be difficult or impossible to ascertain. - 3.
 Under subsection (b), termination of access contracts does not require notice.
 In these cases, the contractual rights granted to the licensee are to access a resource owned by the licensor.
 When the contract terminates, the access privilege also terminates.
 This is consistent with current law in reference to licenses of this type.
 See Ticketron Ltd. Partnership v.
-Flip Side, Inc., No. 92-C-0911, 1993 WESTLAW 214164 (ND III.
+Flip Side, Inc., No. 92-C-0911, 1993 WESTLAW 214164 (ND Ill.
 June 17, 1993) (termination of access to ticket services through licensor owned facilities).
 In fact, in many cases, unless the contract otherwise provides, a license to use resources or property of the licensor is subject to termination at will.
 Of course, the concept of termination refers to events not associated with breach.
 Where the reason to end the access relates to the existence of a breach, the section on discontinuing access controls. - 4.
-The language in the last portion of (c) derives from Article 9-501 and sets out a standard for measuring the validity of contract provisions relating to time, place and method of termination notice.
-As applied in Article 9, that standard creates substantial room for effective exercise of contract freedom.
-The subsection invalidates waivers of notice so far as they may be unconscionable, but allows specification of standards for notice subject to a standard of manifest unreasonableness.
-This standard derives from Article 9 and sets a limit on standards setting, while maintaining contractual flexibility in this context which may be important for the parties.
+The language in the last part of (c) sets out a standard for measuring the validity of contract provisions relating to time, place and method of termination notice.
+Current Article 2 allows the dispensing with notice if the term is not unconscionable.
+Subsection (c) retains that concept.
+In addition, however, Article 2B refers to concepts set out in Article 9-501 allowing standards to be set for notification.
+As in Article 9, that standard creates substantial room for effective exercise of contract freedom.
+The subsection invalidates waivers that are unconscionable, but allows specification of standards for notice subject to a standard of manifest unreasonableness.

-SECTION 2B-628, TERMINATION: ENFORCEMENT AND ELECTRONICS.
+SECTION 2B-628.
+TERMINATION: ENFORCEMENT AND ELECTRONICS.

-(a) On termination of a license, a party in possession or control of information, materials, or copies it does not own, but which are the property of the other party or subject to a possessory interest of the other party, shall return all materials and copies or hold them for disposal on instructions of the other party.
-If the information, materials, or copies were subject to restrictions on use or disclosure, the party in possession or control following termination shall cease continued exercise of the terminated rights.
+- (a) On termination of a license, a party in possession or control of information, materials, or copies which are the property of the other party or are subject to a contractual obligation to be returned, shall return all materials and copies or hold them for disposal on instructions of the party to whom the materials are to be returned.
+If information, materials, or copies are jointly owned, the party in possession or control shall make the information, materials, or copies available to the other joint owner. - (b) If the information, materials, or copies were subject to restrictions on use or disclosure, the party in possession or control following termination shall cease continued exercise of the terminated rights.
 Termination discontinues all rights of use under the